Most Frequently Asked Interview Questions on KNN Algorithm

 KNN Interview Questions

-Suppose one is choosing KNN as their primary model.
-In that case, one needs to have sufficient domain knowledge of the problem statement he/she is working on, as the KNN algorithm can give us a high-accuracy model, but the same is not human-readable.
+If KNN is used as the primary model, one needs to have sufficient domain knowledge of the problem statement they’re working on, as the KNN algorithm can give us a high-accuracy model, but the same is not human-readable.
 Other than that, KNN can work accurately for classification problems where we need to find the data point (say X1) from two categories in the sample space.

 Along with classification problems, KNN also fits well with regression tasks.
 Make sure that this model is not preferred when we have a way too large a dataset to deal with, as KNN is a distance-based algorithm which makes it high in cost when it comes to calculating the distance between two data points.

-First, we need to know what exactly is K value is; K is the numeric value that keeps the count of nearest neighbors, and we can’t have the hit, and trial method for multiple k values as the cost of calculation is pretty expensive hence we need to have certain guidelines to choose the optimal “K.”
+First, we need to know what exactly is the K value.
+K is the numeric value that keeps the count of nearest neighbors, and we can’t have the hit, and trial method for multiple K values as the cost of calculation is pretty expensive hence we need to have certain guidelines to choose the optimal “K.”

 • It is quite a domain-specific task that also requires an experience in a related field to choose the optimal K-value for the different problem statements, widely the most preferred value for K is supposed to be 5 (not a hard-coded number).

-4. How KNN is different from other classification algorithms in terms of its implementation?
+6. How is KNN different from other classification algorithms in terms of its implementation?

 Note: Above answer can backfire on another question, so be prepared for it: How KNN is more flexible?